veereshhalagegowda/platformDocumentation/1.0.0/Components/Navigations/menu-button.md

 ## Guide
 ### Overview
 A menu button is always associated with a “Menu” component that contains a list of “Menu Items”.
 When a menu button is clicked , the associated menu will be shown.
+Menu is hidden

+### Usage
+A menu button is useful when there is a need to design an interface for users to select from a set of options without consuming the GUI layout.

 ### How to use